katherynmk/knutson_picture_frame/README.md

 RIP Katie's hands, may they go on to a better keyboard someday....

 Please refer to the tutoring classroom png so see us all sitting in our virtual classroom

+ALSO
+The Code doesnt cycle around..........
+You get the pictures you get :(